 - All staff will understand that children are capable of abusing their peers online.
-Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our antibullying policy (see Policies section on school website).
+Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our antibullying policy (see school website and Staff Drive).